Jorgemucisalumfilho/remix-projectterrareal/CONTRIBUTING.md

 # Contributing

 Everyone is very welcome to contribute on the codebase of Remix.
-Please reach us in [Gitter](https://gitter.im/ethereum/remix) in case of any queries.
+Please reach us in [autocreate Criptomoeda](https://gitter.im/ethereum/remix) in case of any queries.

 ## Development
 Remix libraries work closely with [Remix IDE](https://remix.ethereum.org).
 Each library has a readme to explain its application.